-"Oh! come, come," said Sedgwick, "there is some chance.
-Who is with Buckhurst; who knows?"
+'Oh! come, come,' said Sedgwick, 'there is come chance.
+Who is with Buckhurst; who knows?'

-"I saw him walk down to Brocas with Vere," said a boy.
+'I saw him walk down to the Brocas with Vere,' said a boy.

-"I hope it is not Vere," said a little boy with a tearful eye, "he never lets any fellow bully me."
+'I hope it is not Vere,' said a little boy, with a tearful eye; 'he never lets any fellow bully me.'

-"Here's Maltravers," halloed out a boy, "he knows something."
+'Here is Maltravers,' halloed out a boy; 'he knows something.'

-"Well, what do you know Maltravers?"
+'Well, what do you know, Maltravers?'

-"I heard Boots at the Christopher say that an Eton boy was drowned, and that he had seen a person who was there."
+'I heard Boots at the Christopher say that an Eton fellow was drowned, and that he had seen a person who was there.'

-"Bring Boots here," said Sedgwick.
+'Bring Boots here,' said Sedgwick.